rdfostrich/article-swj2020-cobra/content/solution.md

 and new delta chains should only be started once ingestion times become much higher than desired.

 Since the creation of a snapshot can be costly, it should be avoided until absolutely necessary.
-As explained in the last paragraph, splitting up a delta chain into two separate delta chains would lead to two snapshots, each followed by a chain of deltas.
+As explained in the previous paragraph, splitting up a delta chain into two separate delta chains would lead to two snapshots, each followed by a chain of deltas.
 We can however reduce the number of required snapshots